eclipse/steady/docs/public/content/user/manuals/report.md

 The reports are generated after the execution of the `report` goal.
 They are generated in three different formats (JSON, XML and HTML).
 See the [report goal documentation section](../analysis/#create-result-report-report).

+We will mainly present the HTML version in this documentation.

 Reports come with the advantage of having an aggregate view on a set of modules.
 They can mainly be divided into two parts.

 ## Report Header